douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * elmontrado - exhibition, display
 * elmontri - to demonstrate
 * elparolado - speech
+* elpensi - to contrive, to devise
 * elsendi - to send out, to broadcast
+* elsendisto - broadcaster
 * elspezo - expense
 * elstara - outstanding
 * elstari - to stand out
 * elteni - to endure, to withstand
+* eltrenĵo - clipping
 * eltrovi - to discover
 * eluzi - to wear out, to use up
 * elveni - to come out
 * elverŝiĝi - to spill out
+* elĉerpi - to deplete
 * elĵeti - to cast out
 * elŝiri - to tear out
 * elŝutado - downloading